Roohparvar/CeliacProject/README.md

 # Celiac Project
-This repository contains a portion of the data analysis tasks aimed at discovering biologically relevant insights in **Celiac disease**.
+This repository contains a portion of the TCR-level data analysis tasks aimed at uncovering biologically relevant insights into Celiac disease.

 ---
 ---